 All operand images are automatically rebuilt once a day by our pipelines in case of security updates at the base image and package level, providing patch level updates for the container images that EDB distributes.

 The following guidelines and frameworks have been taken into account for container-level security:

 - the "Container Image Creation and Deployment Guide", developed by the Defense Information Systems Agency (DISA) of the United States Department of Defense (DoD)

 - the "CIS Benchmark for Docker", developed by the Center for Internet Security (CIS)

 About the Container level security

-Please refer to "Security and Containers in Cloud Native PostgreSQL" blog article for more information about the approach that EDB has taken on security at container level in Cloud Native PostgreSQL.
+Please refer to "Security and Containers in Cloud Native PostgreSQL" blog article for more information about the approach that EDB has taken on security at the container level in Cloud Native PostgreSQL.